Hong Kong to ease reporting rules for companies' results due to virus

-HONG KONG, Feb 4 (Reuters) - Hong Kong’s markets regulator and stock exchange will relax rules on how companies must publish their annual results in response to challenges caused by the newly identified coronavirus, they said in a joint statement on Tuesday.
+HONG KONG (Reuters) - Hong Kong’s markets regulator and stock exchange will relax rules on how companies must publish their annual results in response to challenges caused by the newly identified coronavirus, they said in a joint statement on Tuesday.

 Travel bans and other restrictions imposed across China in a bid to limit the spread of the virus have left auditors and companies’ own finance teams scrambling to finalise reports ahead of exchange deadlines.